yongsin91/airflow_basic/README.md

 # Basic Airflow
 Credits to Airflow Tutorial [Sample Youtube Tutorial](https://www.youtube.com/watch?v=EySWDTZBZtM&list=PLMmVziys3riDnnI2qATwy6ObDRvZ546K3) .
-Basic example of setting up and using airflow is learning through this guide.
+Basic example of setting up and using airflow is learnt through following this guide.

 Basic Airflow functionalities tested are as follows :
 1. Basic Direct DAG run with DAG and Code in the same script